-Backman pointed out that Massachusetts had a statute prohibiting corporal punishment.
-"I believe that this statute, which I personally introduced in the legislature, being is violated by the Behavioral [sic] Research Institute in their Massachusetts residential care facilities."
+Meanwhile, up at the Massachusetts State House, Senator Jack Backman was sending off an avalanche of letters about BRI to state officials.
+In an April 19, 1979, letter to former OFC commissioner John Isaacson, Backman pointed out that Massachusetts had a statute prohibiting corporal punishment.
+"I believe that this statute, which I personally introduced in the legislature, is being violated by the Behavioral [sic] Research Institute in their Massachusetts residential care facilities."
 In a memo also dated April 19, 1979, Barbara Cutler suggested to former senator Joe Timilty an outline of items for a legislative hearing about services for autistic children.
-The points she listed could easily be put on an agenda for, November 1985.
-Among the issues raised: "Report on BRI .... poor monitoring methods, lack of clear policy on use of aversive behavioral techniques."
-Under "present needs," she wrote: "statewide planning for services;

-more residential programs more clear options for parents; state policy on human rights of these children, including use of punishment as a learning tool."
+The points she listed could easily be put on an agenda for November 1985.
+Among the issues raised: "Report on BRI . . . poor monitoring methods, lack of clear policy on use of aversive behavioral techniques."
+Under "present needs," she wrote: "statewide planning for services; more residential programs - more clear options for parents; state policy on human rights of these children, including use of punishment as a learning tool."

 The scrutiny of BRI intensified.
-In the late afternoon of October 30, 1980, Robert Cooper Jr., a 25year-old autistic student at BRI, was taken to the emergency room of Rhode Island Hospital.
-He was throwing up., He had diarrhea.
+In the late afternoon of October 30, 1980, Robert Cooper Jr., a 25-year-old autistic student at BRI, was taken to the emergency room of Rhode Island Hospital.
+He was throwing up.
+He had diarrhea.
 At 11 p.m.
 Cooper was pronounced dead.
 The medical examiner announced that Cooper had died of natural causes, a "hemorrhagic bowel infarct," or blockage resulting from a twisting of the bowel.
-An investigation by the Massachusetts Deportment of Mental Health (DMH) found no negligence on the part of the BRI staff.
+An investigation by the Massachusetts Department of Mental Health (DMH) found no negligence on the part of the BRI staff.
 But DMH was mildly critical of BRI for transporting Cooper to the hospital by personal car instead of ambulance and for failing to notify the emergency room that a patient was on the way.